 Finally, the negative space is filled with a pantograph and some free motion quilting.
 The guitar is also quilted.

 I am particularly proud of this quilt.
-It is a completely original idea and shows some of the favourite tourist attractions in the country.
+It shows some of the favourite tourist attractions in the country.
 You can read the story behind the quilt here.

 Kerrith’s graffiti quilt